bafraikin/security-jobs/README.md

 we need mysql client. but there is no internet on the pod

-launch a php server next to the file `mysql_utlis.jar` with the command
+launch a php server next to the file `mysql_utlis.jar` with the command.   ( This file is in exploit/ ) I build this jar file. the source code is next to it

 ```
 php -S 0.0.0.0:8000